 Should we always wait for the pathology report before submitting a code for a biopsy?

-Only for excisional biopsies, which are coded based on the pathology report.
-These codes describe excisional biopsies of benign lesions in the code series 11400 to 11446 and excisional biopsies of malignant lesions in the code series 11600 to 11646.
+Wait for the pathology report only for excision of benign or malignant lesions, which are coded based on the pathology report.
+These codes describe excision of benign lesions in the code series 11400 to 11446 and excision of malignant lesions in the code series 11600 to 11646.

 The claim for any other type of biopsy may be submitted on the date the service is performed.